theKlanc/HardwareAudioMixer/README.md

 Pics/demos to come soon.
 Schematics for the hardware will eventually be created, along with .cad files for an enclosure, if made.

+## Instructions

+S00n (tm)
+If you wanna try it in its rough state, look at the .ino file and figure out the pins I'm using, it should be quite easy.

 ## TO-DO

 Scroll text that is too long